openbmc/docs/security/obmc-security-response-team.md

 vulnerability and get a fix for it before public announcement of the vulnerability.

-The `openbmc-security@lists.ozlabs.org` email address is the primary communication vehicle between the person who reported the problem and the security response team, and the initial communication between the security response team members.
+The `openbmc-security at lists.ozlabs.org` email address is the primary communication vehicle between the person who reported the problem and the security response team, and the initial communication between the security response team members.